 Similarly, the USD and Japanese yen typically trade at $1 between 100 and 110 yen.
 When $1 buys less than 100 yen, it is considered weak.
 On the other hand, when $1 buys more than 120 yen, it is considered strong.

-Currency fluctuations have a significant impact on trade and consumer behavior.
+Currency exchange rates vary daily.
+Their fluctuations have a significant impact on trade and consumer behavior.
 Therefore, a strong dollar has advantages and disadvantages.

 Advantages of a Strong Dollar

 International travel is cheaper when the dollar is strong.
 Airline tickets, hotels, restaurants, and shopping are less expensive because $1 buys more in a foreign currency.